wp-plugins/music-store/readme.txt

 The insertion process generates a shortcode which will be replaced by the store when it is displayed on the website.

+				The shortcode in a post or page has the structure [music_store], if prefere to inser the music store directly in template: <?php print do_shortcode('[music_store]'); ?>

 Note: After inserting the store on a page of your WordPress, it is advisable to copy the URL of the relevant page, and enter in the Music Store's setup section, to allow the users to return to the store from the product page.

+**Interface for insertion dialof of product (Song or Collection) in a page or post**

+*   Enter the Song or Collection ID: the ID of a song or collection appear in the product URL.

+The insertion process generates a shortcode which will be replaced by the product data when page is displayed on the website.

+				The shortcode in a post or page has the structure [music_store_product id="3"](replace the number 3 by the ID of song or collection), if prefere to inser the product directly in template: <?php print do_shortcode('[music_store_product id="3"]'); ?>

 **Sale Statistics**

 When a sale takes place, a notification email is sent to the Music Store administrator.
 However, sales can also be reviewed in Sales Reports.
-To do this, go to the stores' setup page: "Settings / Music Store" and once there, open the section "Sales Reports" (screenshot-8)
+To do this, go to the stores' setup page: "Settings / Music Store" and once there, open the section "Sales Reports" (screenshot-9)

 The Reports section allows you to filter sales reports over a specific period, by default it shows the current day's sales.
-It also shows sales' totals for the selected period and the currency of the sales (screenshot-9)
+It also shows sales' totals for the selected period and the currency of the sales (screenshot-10)

 You can delete a sales report from the list of sales.
 This may be useful in case of a refund granted to a buyer, and allows to keep your sales statistics updated with the actual purchases.